-For fiscal year 2018, the School District has implemented GASB Statement No. 85 which addresses practice issues that have been identified during implementation and application of certain GASB statements.
-This Statement addresses a variety of topics including issues related to blending component units, goodwill, fair value measurement and application.
-And OPEB.
-The implementation of this GASB statement did not have an effect on the financial statements of the School District.
+For fiscal year 2019, the School District has implemented GASB Statement No. 88, which improves the information that is disclosed in notes to governmental financial statements related to debt, including direct borrows and direct placements.
+The implementation of GASB 88 did not have an effect on the financial statements of the School District.